 This has been the case for 2011 NBA MVP Derrick Rose.
 In April 2012, he suffered a left ACL tear while landing and pivoting on his knee.
-18 months later he returned to the NBA, only to suffer a right meniscus tear less than two months later.
+After 18 months he returned to the NBA, only to suffer a right meniscus tear less than two months later.
 Rose started this season healthy, and played 46 games before re-tearing his right meniscus earlier this week.
 It’s been a devastating series of events for one of the best players in the NBA.

 Derrick Rose jumps higher, runs faster, and challenges his body in ways that you and I never will.
-However, his string of injuries highlights several common issues which we can all learn from.
+However, his string of injuries highlights several common issues we can all learn from.

 Firstly, all of his injuries have been non-contact.
 This means that there were no external forces impacting his leg and knee, only the forces he generated by himself.
 Our nervous system is equipped with a vast network of sensors to give us an awareness of where our body is in space and what each moving part is doing.
 This sensation is called proprioception and is highly integrated with the motor systems to generate coordinated movements.
 Think of the many micro-adjustments you make when you slowly reach out to pick something up.
 Non-contact injuries suggest that these systems aren’t fine-tuned to one another, and when playing at the speed of an NBA guard, the results can be disastrous.
 The extra forces that your body is not prepared to absorb end up transferring to structures such as ligaments and cartilage that can undergo significant damage.